10 NPS Alternatives to Help You Better Understand Customer Behaviors

 - Unmet goals or expectations

-When designing a churn survey, keep in mind that customers might have little patience for lengthy questionnaires or Zoom meetings.
-The survey should be brief while collecting the most important metrics.
+When designing a churn survey, keep in mind that customers might have little patience for lengthy questionnaires.
+The survey should be brief while collecting the most important information.

 Deliver the survey using the channel customers are most likely to use.
 For example, you can send it by email or display it as a pop-up on your website.